reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 <Solution>

 Split the `EditContact` Component in two.
-Move all the form state into the inner `EditForm` component.
-Export the outer `EditContact` component, and make it pass `savedContact.id` as the `key` to the inner `EditForm` component.
+Move all the form state into the inner `EditForm` Component.
+Export the outer `EditContact` Component, and make it pass `savedContact.id` as the `key` to the inner `EditForm` Component.
 As a result, the inner `EditForm` Component resets all of the form state and recreates the DOM whenever you select a different contact.

 <Sandpack>